Animal Welfare Legislation and Standards

 Standards should aim to minimise the experience of avoidable negative emotions in animals (such as fear, anxiety, helplessness and loneliness) and require opportunities for normal behaviour and positive experiences (such as play, exploration, comfort and appropriate social interaction).

-SPCA advocates for increased penalties for animal welfare offending, and research into reoffending prevention such as rehabilitation programmes.
+SPCA advocates for strengthened approaches to addressing animal welfare offending such as inter agency cooperation, increased penalties for animal welfare offending, and research into reoffending prevention.

-Reoffending rates are high for animal abuse offences but there are currently no proven effective methods for preventing reoffending.
+Reoffending rates are high for some animal welfare offences and there is a need for proven effective methods for preventing reoffending.